MarcoDSilva/JS-Calculator/README.md

-# calculator-javascript
+# JS-Calculator
-Calculator in vanilla js for TOP
+Calculator in vanilla js for The Odin Project, to pratice DOM and vanilla javascript.